MalikG15/psbt_analyzer/readme.md

 # Overview
 This project takes in a Partially Signed Bitcoin Transaction and analyzes it via the command line interface.
 In addition, you can edit the PSBT by adding/removing inputs, adding/removing outputs, or changing the output amount.

-It will adjust the fee based on current fee rates from Mempool.space and determine new change.
+It will adjust the fee based on current fee rates from mempol.space and determine new change after edits.

 # Setup
 This project relies on some key libraries that can all be added via `pip install` and these include: